 George Bernard Shaw.
 “You can not wrestle with pigs, you get dirty, and the pig likes it.”

 You did not realise you were in a psychological fight for your sanity during the relationship, and you do not realise you were in the fight of your life.

 The only way to move forward to a much happier life for you is to no longer take part in their games.

-Learning to not let the narcissist impact your life, learning to ignore them, means you take back control of your life and they become powerless against you.
+Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.